yondonfu/comfystream/README.md

 ### Custom Nodes

-comfystream uses a few auxiliary custom nodes to support running workflows.
+Comfystream uses a few auxiliary custom nodes to support running workflows.

 **Note:** If you are using comfystream as a custom node in ComfyUI, you can skip the following steps.